 Refunds and Transfers:

-If you wish to cancel a booking please note the following cancellation conditions:
+If you wish to cancel or transfer a booking please note the following cancellation conditions:

 - 29+ days notice: Entry fee minus a £15.00 administration charge per entry cancelled.
 Refunds will be paid to the card you paid with as soon as possible only after we have received an email to firstname.lastname@example.org